25 Spooky UK Halloween Events – 2019 edition

 9 Ghost Tours in the Dark in Newcastle

 In Newcastle and Durham Alone In The Dark Entertainment run ghost tours and events all year round.
 There are lots of different walks, guides and haunted locations and there’s a special programme of events for Halloween week.
-In Newcastle their number one ghost walk “Till Death Do Us Part” is very popular and booking is recommended, especially since it is 10 years old this year.
+In Newcastle their number one ghost walk “Till Death Do Us Part” is very popular and booking is recommended.

 In Durham, strange events take place at the very Haunted Finchael Farm with scary stories, ghost sightings and paranormal activity expected in a haunted woodland with ruins and barns dating back to the 1100’s.
 All tours feature free Halloween candy so that should calm nerves, shouldn’t it?